TikTokScamStudy/tiktok-scam-codebook/README.md

 # TikTok Scam Codebook and Thematic Analysis

-This repository contains supporting materials for our submission on scam content and user detection strategies on TikTok.
+This repository contains supporting materials for our submission on users' shared experiences of scams on TikTok.
 The files in this repository include:

 ### 📄 `TikTok Scam Study.xlsx`
 - A detailed qualitative codebook with 8 major scam categories and 25+ subtypes